ashwinerve2/My-web-project/Project Phases/Phase 3 (Improvements).md

 ### Description

-During Phase 3 of the NumBase project, the focus was on refining the user experience and interface to create a more intuitive and responsive application.
-The enhancements were aimed to address user feedback and improve the overall functionality of the converter and calculator sections.
+During the Phase 3 of the NumBase project, the focus was on refining the user experience and interface to create a more intuitive and responsive application.
+The enhancements were aimed to address user feedback and improve the overall functionality and error handling.

 ### Implementation

-The following adjustments covers all five use cases of this project.
+The following improvements covers all five use cases of this project.

 - **Smooth Results**: Prevented unnecessary API calls during rapid user input, ensuring smoother performance.
 - **Error Handling**: Improved error messages by catching more invalidations.